 Biology covers both the unity and diversity of living organisms.
-You will be able to develop interests in plant and animal science and receive a thorough grounding in cell and molecular biology, as well as access modules as diverse as marine ecology and medical genetics.
+During this biology degree you will be able to develop interests in plant and animal science and receive a thorough grounding in cell and molecular biology, as well as access modules as diverse as marine ecology and medical genetics.

-You will receive training that covers the biology of plants and animals – from their molecular biology to their function in natural communities.
+During our biology degree you will receive training that covers the biology of plants and animals – from their molecular biology to their function in natural communities.
 We provide a diversity of laboratory and field biology experience, enabling you to acquire transferable skills (data analysis, group work, writing and presentational skills, IT skills).
-Biologists are able to choose from a variety of modules across the School making it possible to specialise in different aspects of Biology depending on individual preferences.
+Whilst studying for this biology degree you are able to choose from a variety of modules across the School making it possible to specialise in different aspects of Biology depending on individual preferences.
 Possibilities range from plant diversity and ecosystem functioning through to whole-organism studies down to molecules and cells, with consideration of animal/plant form and function.
 We also offer modules on human health and disease and enable students to undertake field work.

 Please see the Master in Biology page for information on the 4 year MBiol course.